Last Update: 27th June 2025

 - The BIGGER one has more... really, is there NO end..?

-How often does one see discussions listing the optical and technical differences of digital cameras?
-Why do marketers lump everything into one basket while promoting the bigger is better theory?
+How often do we see discussions about the optical and technical differences of digital cameras?
+Why do marketers lump everything into one basket while promoting the bigger is better story?

 Undisclosed promotions offer nothing new.
-The biggest problem with undisclosed promotions is a high level of dishonesty.
+The biggest concern with undisclosed marketing is the high level of dishonesty.
 The dishonesty is obvious in the "size and capture" theory and ISO invariance.
 I am always stunned at people accepting almost anything from the same marketing techniques.

-We learn more as we review manufacturers.
-The trend is large BSI sensors and more megapixels.
-One of the more intriguing areas of R&D is the physical design of the pixel (XT-5).
+It's interesting to study manufacturers.
+For instance, the trend is BSI sensors with more megapixels, and one of the more intriguing areas of R&D is the physical design of the pixel (XT-5).
 Another critical aspect of sensor design is firmware replacing control wiring.
-This reduces pixel control wiring and the noise floor of the sensor.
-For instance, sensor manufacturers place "lens elements" over each pixel to improve the optical efficiency of the pixel or firmware to reduce the image noise associated with more pixels.
-Olympus used firmware to boost the EM1 II's noise performance (+1/3 EV).
+The result is sensors with less control wiring and a smaller noise floor.
+For example, sensor manufacturers use "lens elements" over the pixels to improve the pixel's optical efficiency or firmware to reduce the image noise associated with more pixels.
+Olympus used firmware to boost the EM1 II's noise performance by +1/3 EV.

 How much of a difference does any of the above make?
 Study this article.